 Whenever you visit a new place it’s always good to get tips from a local of things you need to know.
 Especially if you want to have as less ‘touristy’ experience as possible.
 Well, you’re in good hands because I’ve lived here for 10 years and have built up a lot of knowledge about the city.
 Here are 20 Things You Need To Know Before Visiting London.

 1. Don’t stand in the middle of the escalator!

 There’s a rule in London that when you go on an escalator you stand on the right and walk on the left.
-If you don’t, people are not afraid to let you know and you’ll hear a loud ‘EXCUSE ME’ behind you.
+If you don’t, people are not afraid to let you know and may hear a very loud ‘EXCUSE ME’ behind you.

 2. You can get cheap theatre tickets with this trick

 Some theatres in London offer a great day seat scheme where they offer tickets at a reduced rate if you queue at the venue on the day of the performance.
-See which theatres offer day seats here.
+See more about how to get cheap London theatre tickets here.

 3. Travel during commuter hours gets very busy

 Travel between 7:30am – 9:30am and 5pm – 7pm gets very busy.
 Avoid travel between these hours if you can.